43 things to do in Norfolk with kids

 Spending our latest trip near the border with Suffolk, we split another recent summer trip between Norwich and the coast at Cromer, so each Norfolk family holiday tries to pack in as many days out as possible – although there’s still plenty on our wishlist (reluctantly I keep leaving the Norfolk Broads for another time).

 So whatever makes the perfect trip for you, I’ve picked out some of the top things to do in Norfolk with kids to start you off.

 There’s around 90 miles of coast in Norfolk, so you’re never far from the beach in this part of East Anglia – and when the tide’s out, there seems to be twice as much sky and sand here as almost anywhere else in the UK.

 You can’t go wrong if you’re hoping for somewhere to make sandcastles, but for a few of Norfolk’s best beaches with kids, don’t miss these.

-Hunstanton’s red and white striped cliffs are famous, and you’re also walking distance from a Sea Life Centre – as a bonus, it’s one of only a handful of beaches on the east coast which face west, so it’s a perfect spot to watch the sunrise.
+Hunstanton’s red and white striped cliffs are famous, and you’re also walking distance from a Sea Life Centre – as a bonus, it’s one of only a handful of beaches on the east coast which face west, so it’s a perfect spot to watch the sunset.

 Old Hunstanton beach is also dog-friendly year-round.

-Holkham beach is one of those endless unspoiled stretches of sand that are perfect for kite flying and racing along (just watch out for the naturist section).
+Or Holkham beach is one of those endless unspoiled stretches of sand that are perfect for kite flying and racing along (just watch out for the naturist section).

 Dogs are also welcome on the majority of the beach off-lead, although there are restrictions during the summer to protect wildlife.